AaqibhafeezKhan/TIC-TAC-TOE/README.md

+# TIC-TAC-TOE
-# This is a browser-based Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+ This is a browser-based Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
 It features both Multiplayer and AI modes, with the Computer difficulty configurable across three levels: Easy, Medium, and Hard.

 ## Features
 **Multiplayer Mode**: Two players can play on the same device.